 Source: National Institutes of Health

-The onset of the novel coronavirus pandemic resulted in drastic changes to global health patterns.
-During this unpredictable time, interest in supplements such as vitamin D, vitamin C, echinacea and elderberry skyrocketed, increasing by as much as sixteen times since March 2020.
+The coronavirus pandemic’s onset triggered dramatic changes in global health patterns.
+During this uncertain period, interest in supplements such as vitamin D, vitamin C, echinacea and elderberry surged, increasing up to sixteen times since March 2020.

-This sudden surge in demand likely reflects a growing concern among consumers that they might be at greater risk of becoming infected with COVID-19 or any other associated illnesses due to lowered immune systems.
+This sudden demand spike likely reflects growing consumer concern about increased COVID-19 infection risk or related illnesses due to compromised immune systems.

-As there is still much we do not yet know about Covid-19, individuals recognize the importance of staying ahead of potential health problems and boosting their immunity with natural dietary supplements.
+With much still unknown about Covid-19, individuals recognize the importance of staying ahead of potential health problems and strengthening immunity with natural dietary supplements.

 The US vitamin and dietary supplement market size is expected to grow to $56.7 by 2024.